About the team - MSN Travel

 Jess started her career in online publishing five years ago right here at MSN during her University holidays.

 Post-graduation, she took up a full-time post in advertising before moving to the editorial team earlier this year to work as Lifestyle Editor on Her, Food and Travel.

-She loves fashion – despite the damage it does to her wallet – and Glee, Great British Bake Off and Homeland (read: every episode without fail).
+She loves travel and fashion – despite the damage it does to her wallet – as well as Glee, Great British Bake Off and Homeland (read: every episode without fail).

 Lifestyle Editor: Ginny Weeks